datacarpentry/datacarpentry.org/content/lessons/_index.md

 We facilitate and develop lessons for Data Carpentry workshops.
 These lessons are distributed under the CC-BY license and are free for re-use or adaptation, with attribution.
 We’ve had people use the lessons in courses, to build new lessons, or use them for self-guided learning.

 Data Carpentry workshops are domain-specific, so that we are teaching researchers the skills most relevant to their domain and using examples from their type of work.
-Therefore we have several types of workshops and curriculum is organized by domain.
+Therefore we have several types of workshops and curriculum is organised by domain.

 [Curriculum Advisors](/about-us/curriculum-advisors/) are part of a team that provides the oversight, vision, and leadership for a particular set of lessons.
-More information about the role of the Curriculum Advisory Committee can be found in the Carpentries Handbook.
+More information about the role of the Curriculum Advisory Committee can be found in the [Carpentries Handbook]({{< param carpentries_handbook >}}).

 ## Astronomy